Young girl receiving speech therapy from a professional at Arbutus Speech Therapy.

 • Difficulty rhyming

-• May use short sentences and small vocabulary
+• May use short sentences and a small vocabulary

 Kindergarten to Grade 2